-QSuper Accumulation is a lifetime account designed to reflect your needs as you move through the workforce.
+QSuper is a lifetime account that readjusts your investment mix as you get older.

-QSuper Accumulation is a MySuper authorised product which gives you the flexibility to save for your retirement.
+QSuper's Accumulation account is a low-fee MySuper authorised product which helps you to save for your retirement.
 It automatically adjusts your mix of investments as you get older so you don’t have to worry about switching accounts.
 Alternatively, you can also take a more active role and choose from a range of investment options, ranging from lower risk/lower return to higher risk/higher return.
-QSuper allows you to understand and manage your super anytime online.
-Read on to learn more about the ways you can invest.
+QSuper allows you to monitor and manage your super anytime online.

 |Past 5 Year Performance||N/A|